Mellit7/Smartthings-SqueezeBox-Control/README.md

 **1.0**  05/24/2018 Initial release

 **Player**

+**2.1**  11/13/2018 Added new speech voice supported by Polly.
+New parameter on speak command to allow one time override of voice to use.
+Existing speak commands do not need changing.
+Using voice parameter does not change any defaults for other instances.
+An error in the speak command will now play a "ding ding" type sound.
+Check the error logging for details about the error.
+This will most commonly be a bad voice input.

 **2.0**  08/16/2018 Commands changed to JSON format.
          Power button added, along with on() and off() commands.